 Usage: IF (define) Starts an if block.
-Optionally it can be invoked using (NOT define) (def AND def2) (def OR def2) (def MATCHES def2) MATCHES checks if def matches the regular expression def2
+Optionally it can be invoked using (NOT define) (def AND def2) (def OR def2) (def MATCHES def2) (COMMAND cmd) (EXISTS file) MATCHES checks if def matches the regular expression def2.
+COMMAND checks if the cmake command cmd is in this cmake executable.
+EXISTS file checks if file exists

-• INCLUDE - Basically identical to a C #include "somthing" command.
-Usage: INCLUDE(file1 [OPTIONAL]) If OPTIONAL is present, then do not complain if the file does not exist.

-• INCLUDE_DIRECTORIES - Add include directories to the build.
-Usage: INCLUDE DIRECTORIES(dir1 dir2 ...)
+- INCLUDE Basically identical to a C #include "somthing" command.
+Usage: INCLUDE(file1 [OPTIONAL]) If OPTIONAL is present, then do not complain if the file does not exist. - INCLUDE_DIRECTORIES Add include directories to the build.
+Usage: INCLUDE_DIRECTORIES([BEFORE] dir1 dir2 ...) - INCLUDE_EXTERNAL_MSPROJECT Include an external Microsoft project file in a workspace.
+Usage: INCLUDE_EXTERNAL_MSPROJECT(projectname location dep1 dep2 ...)